AckerlyXu/heima/articles/storage/storage-migration-to-premium-storage.md

     .Terms of Use
     Copyright © 2015 Microsoft Corporation.
 All rights reserved.

-    THIS CODE AND ANY ASSOCIATED INFORMATION ARE PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A PARTICULAR PURPOSE.
+    THIS CODE AND ANY ASSOCIATED INFORMATION ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK OF USE, INABILITY TO USE, OR RESULTS FROM THE USE OF THIS CODE REMAINS WITH THE USER.